When is the best part of the month to close on a house?

 Because not all months are the same length, the month also matters.
 If you close on the first day of a 31-day month, such as May, your first payment will be due June 1.

 Your mortgage is amortized, meaning your monthly payment is calculated to repay the principal and all accrued interest by the end of the loan term.
 When you start paying your mortgage, most of your payment goes toward interest, and a small amount is applied toward the principal.
 With each payment, you pay less interest and more principal.
-By the final payment, you’re paying almost all principal.
+At the end of the loan, almost the entire payment goes toward principal.

 When you close on a house, you must pay the interest that will accrue on your loan before the first payment is due.
 This interest is rolled into your closing costs.
 Closing early in the month means you’ll pay more interest with your closing costs than if you close later in the month.